flux-framework/flux-docs/jobs/debugging.rst

 .. _TotalView user guide: https://docs.roguewave.com/en/totalview/current/html/

-Exiting TotalView without completing a full run of your code, may not clean up the Flux job.
+Exiting TotalView without completing a full run of your code may not clean up the Flux job.
 In that case you will need to cancel the flux job manually.

 .. code-block:: console